 One thing slightly unusual is that Bond’s oxfords appear to have heel counters.
 Typically heel counters are found on semi-brogue and full-brogue oxfords, but most makers leave them out on plain cap-toe oxfords for a cleaner look.
 There’s nothing wrong with heel counters on a plain oxford but it’s an uncommon detail nonetheless.

 On a number occasions Sean Connery’s Bond wears a single-breasted navy blazer.
-The navy blazer (with metal buttons) has long been a staple of the classic American wardrobe, but of course it’s origins were in England.
+The navy blazer (with metal buttons) has long been a staple of the classic American wardrobe, but its origins are in England.
 The English don’t favour the blazer as much as the Americans do, who will wear them on just about any occasion, casual or formal, business or social.
 The English adorn theirs with double vents (as seen in Bond’s examples) rather than the single vent that is most common on American blazers.
 A proper blazer is more than just a navy suit jacket with metal buttons, as is commonly seen in examples off the pegs.
-To further distinguish Bond’s blazers are, along with the metal buttons are three open patch pockets—and swelled edges in Diamonds Are Forever.
+To further distinguish Bond’s blazers are, along with the metal buttons are three open patch pockets, and swelled edges in Diamonds Are Forever.
 Bond’s blazers are most likely made in a wool serge, which is typical of naval uniforms, the blazer’s ancestor.
-Another weave suitable for the blazer is hopsack, a basketweave.
+Another weave suitable for the blazer is hopsack, a basket weave.

 Notice Bond’s brown trilby on the coat rack